Home

 1. First you must score the skin on the pork leg shank.
 This is done by carefully slicing through the skin and fat with a knife without cutting into the meat.
 Cut across diagonally and then cut across horizontally creating 1 inch diamond cuts across the skin.

-2. In a stockpot or bucket dissolve 4 cups of kosher salt or 2 cups of table salt and 3 cups of dark or light brown sugar in 1 gallon(4 litres) of hot tap water.
+2. In a stockpot or bucket dissolve 4 cups of kosher salt or 2 cups of table salt and 3 cups of dark or light brown sugar in 1 gallon(4 liters) of hot tap water.

 3. Remove roast from the brine, rinse under cold water and pat dry with a paper towel.